Welcome to Murmansk

 .
 It was not

 a nature experience I was after when I stopped there, rather a non-nature experience.
 For several decades a nickel plant in Monchegorsk so heavily polluted the surroundings that today the nature around town looks like a desert.
 Back in the days of the Soviet Union environmental issues were not high on the agenda.
-So
+So the

 In the most common direction of the wind from Monchegorsk nothing lives.
 The pollution has turned the area into desert.

-the nickel plant in Monchegorsk was allowed to continue its operations in spite the hazards it caused to both population and the nature.
+nickel plant in Monchegorsk was allowed to continue its operations in spite the hazards it caused to both population and the nature.
 Today the situation is a lot better, partly because the operation in factory is much lower than before.
 But it will take many decades before nature has recovered completely.
 But if you think Monchegorsk is polluted think again.
 Lake Karachay

 is a lot worse.
 But that has nothing to do with this blog, but it makes for an interesting (or scary?) reading.

 The town Kirovsk in the central Kola Peninsula was originally a simple mining town.
 In an attempt to give the town a facelift they decided to build a nice railway station.
 But when you build a railway station there is something important you must have - passengers.
 In Kirovsk they sort of forgot about that.
 They built their railway station but the size of it did not match the need.
 The railway station was big and imposing but was barely used.
-It fell in despair and later on a fire damaged whatever was left of the building and effectively put an end to any chance that it would ever be used for its original
+It fell in despair and later on a fire damaged whatever was left of the building and effectively put an end to any chance that it would ever be used for its original purpose.
+Today

 The church in Kirovsk